 Where do you hold your lessons?

 May to September, we are on the sports field at Whitgift Academy in Grimsby and October to April, we are in the sports hall at the same school.
-We do have other practise venues, but they are not available for beginners lessons.
+We do have other practise venues, but they are not currently available for beginners lessons.

 If you dont know where Whitgift School is, theres a map here

 Do I have to book a whole course at once?